Mumble and Skippy’s Sparkly Forest Path

 Questions to Think About

-• Why is it important to be brave when facing challenges?
+• Why is it important to have a friend when exploring?

-• What would you do if you met a talking unicorn?
+• What would you do if you found a magical pond?

 Do You Know